Benjamin-Kuzava/icebreaker/README.md

 IceBreaker
 ## Project Description

 This full CRUD mini-game allows users to create, update, and play through levels from an airtable database.
-The goal of the game is to travel from point a to point b on a grid, touching each non-obstacle tile on the grid exactly once.
+The goal of the game is to travel from point A to point B on a grid, touching each non-obstacle tile on the grid exactly once.
+Once a tile has been traversed, it cracks, meaning that traveling back to that tile will end the game.

 ## Wireframes